Exoscale offers multiple ways to interact with the platform, e.g.:

 IAM Authorization flow

-The introduction of API keys decouples the authorization and authentication mechanisms.
+IAM decouples authorization from authentication.
 Therefore, we can split authorization through several levels or “gateways” for a single request.

 Authorization Layers

-• The Org policy applies to any user under an organization.
+• The Organization Policy applies to any User or API Key within an organization.

 IAM Roles

-A Role is a way to store a user’s policy, which can be re-used across several API keys.
+A Role is a way to store a Policy:

 {